jiegec/ctf-writeups/2025-09-27-sunshine-ctf-2025/access-code.md

 2. call @gimli_absorb
 3. call @gimli_hash_final

 Then, it computes hash for some data, and computes hash for user input and compare the two.
 Therefore, we need to recover the original input of the compared hash.
-The code is in `some_func1`, where it calls several `@gimli_hash_init`, `@gimli_absorb`, etc. Initialy, I try to set breakpoint on `@gimli_absorb`, but it misses the bytes from `@gimli_absorb_byte`
+The code is in `some_func1`, where it calls several `@gimli_hash_init`, `@gimli_absorb`, etc. Initialy, I try to set breakpoint on `@gimli_absorb`, but it misses the bytes from `@gimli_absorb_byte`.

 Therefore, we use the debugger to find the `A1` parameter of `@gimli_absorb_byte`, one byte by one byte: